 -

-Grommeted edges help, but not required
+Grommeted edges are helpful but not required

 -